dashkite/dashkite.com/src/www/content/mission/content.md

 To do that, we need to make it safe, secure, inclusive, and empowering.
 The good news is that the technology that powers Web has become far more powerful over the past three decades.
 But the technology by itself is not enough: we need to rethink how we’re making use of it.
 That means challenging long-held and even cherished assumptions and accepted best-practices.

 This encompasses everything from hiring practices to architecturral decisions.
-For example, DashKite's security model is designed to minimize the amount of personal information our applications need, substantially reducing the risk of privacy breaches.
+For example, [DashKite's security model][2] is designed to minimize the amount of personal information our applications need, substantially reducing the risk of privacy breaches.
 That meant discarding a lot of the current state-of-the-art in security, because it assumes applications need access to private data.

 ## Our Role